 Publications

-The Centre for Digital Cultures (CDC) engages in a variety of academic as well as non-academic publishing, containing its own book series, an affiliated publishing house and web journal, as well as different audiovisual formats.
+The Centre for Digital Cultures (CDC) engages in a variety of academic as well as non-academic publishing, including its own book series, an affiliated publishing house and web journal, as well as different audiovisual formats.

 Single Publications